brian-xu-vlt/FT_CONTAINERS_42_tester/README.md

 ---

-<p align="center"> This project is a tester I developed will completing the FT_CONTAINERS project.
+<p align="center"> This project is a tester I developed while completing the FT_CONTAINERS project at École 42.
     <br>
 </p>